69camau/trollinstall/README.md

 # trollinstall
-Install IPAs with TrollStore via SSH
+Install IPAs with TrollStore via SSH (a better name will probably never come)

 # Dependencies
 The Mac needs SSHPass installed and the iDevice needs to have OpenSSH installed